Oak Park River Forest Food Pantry believes that no one should go hungry.

 Nutrition Education presentations are available at each distribution.
 Click here for a schedule of topics and recipes.

-Individuals and families may visit the Food Pantry once a month (calendar month) and must:
+Households may visit the Food Pantry once a month (calendar month) and must:

 - Reside in our Service Area